 Loma Linda University Health provides a $300,000 group term life insurance policy.

-$1,000 per resident per academic year is allowed for reimbursement for California Medical License, USMLE Step 3, DEA certificate, etc. stated in reimbursement policy.
+$1,000 per resident per academic year is allowed for reimbursement for California Medical License, USMLE Step 3, DEA certificate, etc. stated in the reimbursement policy.

 Residents who feel it unwise or unsafe to drive themselves home following duty should take a cab home.
-The Graduate Medical Education Office will reimburse the resident for a round-trip cab fare to home addresses within 45 miles of Loma Linda University Health if presented with a receipt within one week.
+The Graduate Medical Education Office will reimburse the resident for a round-trip cab fare to home addresses within 30 miles of Loma Linda University Health if presented with a receipt within one week.
 Living in Proximity to Consortium Affiliate Institutions Policy (PDF)

 Available through the PeoplePortal system, which can be accessed from the VIP intranet (see Other Links & Applications).
 PeoplePortal allows you to modify W-4 exemptions, or view your paycheck.
 You must also notify the Graduate Medical Education Office of any changes to your name or home address; Contact the Graduate Medical Education Office at 909-558-6131 (ext.
 66131).

 All residents and their dependents are allowed to join the Drayson Center free of charge.